jewelshkjony/fast-cli/README.md

 - Up-to-date ProGuard library 7.6.0.
 - All @annotations will be removed from build aix.
 - Optimizer to optimize aix size even without ProGuard.
+- It generates a smaller size of extension.
 - Ability to declare manifest attributes in AndroidManifest.xml.
 - Support for Code suggestions on VSCode, Eclipse, IntelliJ IDEA and Android Studio.
 - Filter Mit App Inventor provided classes to reduce the aix size.